 Click below for the full article.

 If you are able to hit Disneyland a few times a year you might consider an annual pass.

-For the rest of us that just go once a year or so, the current price is $81 per day for children and $87 for adults.
-That only includes one park- if you want to go to California Adventure and Disneyland in the same day you will pay $119 and $125 respectively.
+For the rest of us that just go once a year or so, the current price is $90 per day for children under 9 and $96 for those 10 and older.
+That only includes one park and one day- if you want to go to California Adventure and Disneyland in the same day you will pay $144 and $150 respectively.
 (Yikes!)

 We did a lot of research and found the best deals for our trip were buying the tickets a la carte direct from Disney vs. in a package deal.
 We actually spent 2 days at Disneyland so we planned for one full day at each park.

 If you are military, a teacher or you or someone you know is a resident of Southern California you can get a little extra discount on tickets.
 (Note: as of May 2014 Disney is looking at ending these discounts but certainly worth looking into.)

 Overall the best prices are usually to buy from Disney directly and to skip any of the fancy package deals.
 Break down those package deals if one is tempting you and make sure you really are getting the best prices.